Rule #315: Sometimes learning to spell the recipe is harder than actually making it.

 This Chicken Tetrazzini recipe is one of those well-loved-on types in our house.
 I’ve made it countless times, each time trying to perfect the recipe from the last.
 I think it’s finally time for this one’s delicious debut!

 Chicken Tetrazzini is a hearty, comforting, beautiful dish that’s perfect for impressing a crowd.
 It makes enough for a small army and their cousins, but I promise you the leftovers don’t stick around for long!
 The creamy sauce paired with the tender chicken and peas all tangled together with perfect pasta make for the most delectable dinner!
+This could make a great Easter dinner for a crowd, too!

 First, you’ll want to cut some chicken breast into bite-sized pieces, and then liberally season with Kosher salt and black pepper.